 Another feature of this tool that gives it an edge over other products is its ability to cut any conductive metal very quickly and efficiently.
 It gives a clean and precise cut.

 Cutting with this tool does not require you to preheat the metal material before you will be able to cut it.
 If you desire a quick and precise cutting, you should consider buying this model.

 Lotos LTP5000D – BEST PRICE

 The Lotos LTP5000D is an affordable compact and portable cutter.
+This has been a workhorse for us at the shop.
 This design allows it to cut different kinds of metals including alloy steel, copper, mild steel, stainless steel and aluminum using a non-hazardous compressed air.

 This cutting tool is capable of using a pigtail to run on 110V 50/60 Hz or 220V 50/60 Hz power thanks to its dual voltage capability.
 It delivers efficient and quick cut.